 Of course, no one likes to be told ‘No’ and therefore we are attuned to avoid it.
 And this behaviour is right at the heart of why many start-up businesses fail.

-However, rejection is often accompanied by feedback and it’s crucial to take on board what people say in order to improve the chance of future success.
+However, rejection is often accompanied by feedback and it’s crucial to take on board what people say in order to improve the chance of future success – take a look at this great spoof film from Vooza to appreciate the important and subtle lessons of failure.
 Listening and acting on advice means your products/services have the opportunity to improve; and as sales increase so rejection ratios improve.

 Finally, if you know you are bound for entrepreneurial life, my final suggestion is to find and attend an excellent sales training course.
 For reference, advice provided by the Sales Training Consultancy helped me a lot.